developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 ![Microservices Architecture - The Complete Guide](microserviceArchitecture.PNG)

-All course material from Microservices Architecture - The Complete Guide by **Memi Lavi**.
-With my own notes.
+All course material from Microservices Architecture - The Complete Guide by **Memi Lavi** ©.

 Contains my own notes with some course material to enforce learning experience.

-If the content sparked :fire: your interest, please consider buying the course and start learning :book:
+If the content sparked :fire: your interest, please consider buying the course and start learning :book:.

 [The course at Udemy](https://www.udemy.com/course/microservices-architecture-the-complete-guide/).